Clarence Thomas says abortion leak has changed Supreme Court

 “You would never visit Supreme Court justices’ houses when things didn’t go our way.
 We didn’t throw temper tantrums.
 I think it is … incumbent on us to always act appropriately and not to repay tit for tat,” he said.

-Protests at the Supreme Court and around the nation are also expected Saturday.
+Protests at the Supreme Court and around the nation were planned for Saturday.

+Neither Thomas nor any of the attendees at the Dallas session made mention of the Jan.
+6 insurrection or the actions of Thomas’ wife, Virginia, in fighting to have the results of the 2020 presidential election overturned.

 Each justice generally has four law clerks every year and the current group of law clerks has been a focus of speculation as a possible source of the draft opinion’s leak.
 They are one of a few groups along with the justices and some administrative staff that has access to draft opinions.